w-ali-93/dl-concrete-crack-detection/README.md

 And extract it to the root of the cloned repository.

+Create a directory named 'inception_v3_history' in root.
+Create a directory named 'simple_cnn_history' in root.
+Create a directory named 'resnet50' in root.

 ### Installing

 You will need the following Python packages installed in your environment: